skyellen/robwork-mirror/doc/ressources/installation_windows.hpp.md

 # Introduction # {#sec_rw_install_win_intro}
 This guide shows the steps for building the RobWork packages on a Windows platform.
-The guide is written based on a setup with Windows 7 and Visual Studio 2015 and the guide is last revised in May 2017.
+The guide is written based on a setup with Windows 7 and Visual Studio 2015 and the guide is last revised in February 2018.
 If you have any suggestions or additions to the guide, please post them on the issue tracker at https://gitlab.com/caro-sdu/RobWork/issues .

 RobWork is basically multiple projects: